academe/csv-importer-improved/readme.txt

     on how to set up custom post types.
 *   `csv_post_excerpt` - post excerpt
 *   `csv_post_categories` - a comma separated list of category names or ids.
-    __New in version 0.3.5__
-    It's also possible to assign posts to non-existing subcategories, using &gt; to denote category relationships, e.g. `Animalia > Chordata > Mammalia`.
+    The list must be enclosed in quotes, e.g. "EC > UK, Island".
+    If a chain of subcategories does not exist, e.g. `Animalia > Chordata > Mammalia` then they will all be created and the post assigned to the end of the chain.
-    If any of the categories in the chain does not exist, the plugin will automatically create it.
-It's also possible to specify the parent category using an id, as in `42 > Primates > Callitrichidae`, where `42` is an existing category id.
+    The parent category can also be defined using its id, e.g.
+    `42 > Primates > Callitrichidae`, where `42` is an
+    existing category id.
-*   `csv_post_tags` - a comma separated list of tags.
+*   `csv_post_tags` - a "quoted" comma separated list of tags.
-*   `csv_post_date` - about any English textual description of a date and time.
+*   `csv_post_date` - most standard formats are supported.
     For example, `now`, `11/16/2009 0:00`, `1999-12-31 23:55:00`, `+1 week`,
-    `next Thursday`, `last year` are all valid descriptions.
+    `next Thursday`, `last year` are all valid.
 For technical details, consult PHP's `strtotime()` function [documentation][strtotime].

 [custom_post_types]: http://codex.wordpress.org/Custom_Post_Types